with-fair-wind/ModernCpp/Containers/md/containers.md

   - It’s (open) hash table, and **search, insertion, removal** are all expected 𝑂(1) while the worst is 𝑂(𝑛), if all keys are hashed as the same key.
 - They’re all node-based containers, i.e. every element is stored in a node separately (similar to linked list).
   - Thus, nodes can be extracted and inserted to reduce complexity of moving between containers.
+- But, you need to pay more attention to iterator invalidation.
+  - For **`map/set`**, only erased elements are invalidated.
+  - For **`unordered`** ones, though iterators are invalidated after rehashing, at least the reference is still valid.
+  - But if you use **`vector`**, insertion/removal itself will make more or even all iterators/references invalid.
+    - Resizing will also cause iterator & reference invalidation!
+- Besides, you cannot store objects that cannot be **copied/moved**.
+  - Still resizing problem!
+  - The exception guarantee of vector is also looser than map, which will be covered in *Error Handling*.
+- Finally, since keys and values are stored separately in two containers, the iterator doesn’t point to a whole pair; it stores only an index, and has separate **`first`** and **`second`**.
+  - So dereferencing it will get **a proxy of pair**.

 ### Ordered containers